aqyblitz/research-bbc/README.md

 `./client <host> <port_num>`
 `host` and `port_num` form the address of the server to which this replica (client) should connect.

+In order for this code to run, an ADDITIONAL client MUST connect to the server, for no purpose other than to receive nonsense output across the socket stream.
+We could not figure out why this happened.

 =========
 #### emscript_parallel
 This is an asynchronous parallelization of the FW algorithm, using the primary/replica architecture.
 The source files are located in `<root_dir>/src/`.

+The bug requiring an extra & useless client is not present in this implementation.

 ##### Installation
 [Emscripten](http://kripken.github.io/emsripten-site), [nodejs](http://nodejs.org), and [npm](https://www.npmjs.com/) must be installed properly to run this code.
 Note that node comes with Emscripten.